 |A1:||Circle left.
 Set to partner; two-hand turn half-way.|

-I find the full-stops and semicolons a really good way to set the instructions out, but some people think I'm being deliberately awkward.
+I use a semicolon at the end of a 2-bar phrase and a full stop (period) at the end of a 4- or 8-bar phrase.
+I find this a really good way to set the instructions out, but some people think I'm being deliberately awkward.

 Bernard Bentley (Fallibroome):